One Voice for Collective Singing in Europe

 Our actions guided by the strategy include:

-- Networking and cooperation building
+- Networking and cooperation building, regional development

 - Setting up and participating in cooperation projects

 - Promoting creation, collecting, and disseminating repertoire, good practices and inspiring examples, as well as the cooperation between amateurs and professionals

 - Offering information and services about collective singing in Europe

 - Disseminating guidelines and handbooks on topics relevant for the sector, such as environmental issues, new business models, inclusion

 - Promoting the benefits of collective singing, based on research, and reaching out to non-singers

 - Advocating for Amateur Music, Collective Singing and Singing in Music Education at the European Union and beyond